'Unprecedented': Will Chuck Grassley really become U.S. president if there's no House speaker to certify Trump victory? * WorldNetDaily * by Joe Kovacs

 “I strongly encourage Donald Trump to to get on the phone with those five or six members who won’t commit to voting for Mike Johnson, because all this is going to do is delay us.

 “It’s going to delay the certification of President Trump’s election, it’s going to delay the start of his first hundred days in office which is the most important time frame of his whole presidency.
 That’s when you get the most done, historically.
-So I strongly encourage President Trump to get on the phone and try to get everyone united so we can work together as a team and make America great Again.”
+So I strongly encourage President Trump to get on the phone and try to get everyone united so we can work together as a team and make America great again.”

 Later in the broadcast, U.S. Rep. Brian Mast, the incoming House Foreign Affairs Committee chairman, said: “In the end I think Mike Johnson will be a great speaker, he’s going to be known as the DOGE speaker.”